Coronavirus: self-isolating at university

 - When you start experiencing symptoms of COVID-19 (i.e. a new and continuous cough, a high temperature and/or a loss or change to your sense of smell or taste), immediately start self-isolating, along with your household.

 - As well as self-isolating, order a test to find out if you have the virus.

 - If you test positive for coronavirus, you'll be alerted by the NHS Test and Trace service by a text, email or phone call, and you'll need to let them know who you've been in recent close contact with.

 - The Test and Trace service will then contact people that you've been in close contact with who might need to self-isolate.

-Note: If you're tested for coronavirus and the results come back negative, you and your household can stop self-isolating (but ONLY as long as you haven't been told separately by the NHS to self-isolate due to being in close contact with someone with the virus).
+Note: If you're tested for coronavirus due to experiencing symptoms and the results come back negative, you and your household can stop self-isolating (but ONLY as long as you haven't been told separately by the NHS to self-isolate due to being in close contact with someone with the virus).

 However, if you're unwell with the flu or a different virus, it's still advisable to stay away from others until you're feeling better.